Adastra user documentation

 Some explicit requirements to follow this documentation is a basic understanding of the Unix-like shell, of the Bash implementation and of the environment variable concept; you may find learning material here.

 A big problem with much documentation is that you often need to know the content before, so you can make sense of it when read.
-It’s a very good aide-memoire, but if you don’t know what you’re doing it’s pretty much useless.
-It will often be the teaching materials that are so lacking, that said, we do not want to reduce our user to read a monkey see monkey do documentation.
-As such, we may be a bit verbose in our explanations (explaining why something exists, how it works and how to use it), hoping that in the long run, true knowledge can be shared.
+It’s a very good aide-mémoire, but if you don’t know what you’re doing or what you are looking for, it’s pretty much useless.

-You may benefit from reading the documentation linearly, but assuming you know what to look for, you should make use of the search bar functionality or the left-hand side index.
+You may benefit from reading the documentation linearly, but assuming you know what to look for, you should make use of the search bar functionality or the left-hand side.

 Table of contents